SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/organization.md

 ### To assign an entity

 Click the **Add** button to add an entity (line, area, or machine) to another entity.
-It is possible to assign machines to multiple lines by adding them.
+You can assign one or more machines to multiple lines.
 This allows for modelling of setups where lines can split, join, or share equipment between them.

 #### Example: To attach a line to a site